tanc7/Hyperjackers-Handbook/README.md

 **TLDR, make at least enough monies to retain a lawyer.**

+# Update: Released unfinished book (Beginner)

+Due the lack of subtopic grunt in the main repository.
+I have decided to release the STILL UNFINISHED Cyber Warfare Instructor Book.

+Originally it was meant to be a supplementary textbook meant for my upcoming Udemy class but due to the time chewed up in me fending off a bunch of rabid skiddies, I am now forced to release a still yet-unfinished book composed of mostly PowerPoint slides to serve as my "force-multiplier".
+Quickly skimming through the pages, you'll realize that this book is strictly for beginners and many of the topics it covers may be things that you already know.
+The purpose of the book is meant to get newbies up to speed for ultimately, this class.

+Now I hate to repeat the same shit that I have taught before, and hence I have decided to release it.

+A few changes...

+1. There are no "final exams" or projects as mentioned in the book
+2. The book itself was undergoing major changes on the topic of encryption, obfuscation, and tunneling prior to this war
+3. There will be no certification (for now) in regards to the Cyberwarfare Instructor program, not until I pass my accounting class and have time to implement the testing and proctoring.
+4. It will come later, much later as a lot of the material requires the updating but the concepts are the same.
+A lot of things have indeed changed but the book itself is capable of introducing newbies in basic wireless attacks.

+The CWI course emphasized creation of a Kali Linux boot disk rather than a VM.
+With all consideration, you'll quickly realize that Kali Linux and Debian 9 are pretty much, exactly alike.
+The difference is that the Debian repository is substantially larger while Kali Linux focused primarily on penetration testing tools.

+Some tools in Kali Linux are not in the official Debian repository.
+They can instead be obtained by downloading Katoolin and carefully performing a TEMPORARY edit of your sources.list.
+However, since we do not need the repo outside of a handful of tools, all of this penetration testing suite capabilities can be performed in the VM installation of Kali Linux as emphasized by this course.

+There are only two reasons why you needed a bare-metal hardware installation of Kali Linux

+1. Compatibility with Wi-Fi drivers.
+Which can be supplemented by directly utilizing KVM's PCI Pass-Through Capabilities in the Virtual Manager interface.
+2. Bare-metal performance for password cracking.
+However, this is now finally met by KVM, and Nvidia-Docker.

+As of right now, the book totaled 250 powerpoint slides, but I saved it as a PDF for compatibility purposes so you can view it on Linux.
+Be aware, that the book is still unfinished and in some cases, some sections are indeed outdated.

 # Tentative Curriculum

 1. Steps to hyperjackings, performing the easiest Hyper-Jump.
 The easiest hyper-jump requires you to infect one of your Virtual Machines with another VM.
 And for you to merge two separate and distinct networks together.